Workbooks are the main assignments for class and the required reading. Understanding them is realy important.

 You turn in the workbook by pushing to your repository on GitHub.
 See Git and GitHub in CS559 for an explanation.
 We will only see the work that you (1) commit to your local repository and (2) push to the repository that GitHub classroom created for you.

-Generally, we suggest you turn in the workbook (commit and push your final version) and then do the “quiz”.
-While you can re-do the quiz, you may need to re-enter all of your answers.
+Generally, we suggest you turn in the workbook (commit and push your final version) and then do the “survey”.
+While you can re-do the survey, you may need to re-enter all of your answers.

 What can you look at?

 You are allowed to look at everything (all files) in the workbook!
 In fact, you are encouraged to look at things to figure them out.
 You might not want to try to look at the library files (especially when we get to THREE), but you are allowed to.

 The content of the workbook pages are required reading for the class.

 for_students).
 Think of them as required readings, just like textbook chapters and the content of the workbook pages.
 We will discuss things in code comments, and expect you to learn from our example code.

 We will tell you what files that you should add/change.

 You should not change any of the library files (including ones that the course staff) writes - unless we specifically instruct you to do so.

 In general, you should avoid changes parts of files that you don’t need to change.
 You may accidentally break things (if you break our part, it will be harder to figure out that your parts work) or make things difficult for the graders.